 |Headquarters: 55 East 52nd Street, 18th Floor|

 New York, New York 10055

 All information included in this profile is accurate as of March 26, 2021.
 For more information, please consult BBR Partners’ website.

 Find a Financial Advisor near you

 Overview of BBR Partners

-BBR Partners has 115 employees across offices in New York, Chicago and San Francisco, 75 of whom perform investment advisory functions.
-The firm’s 17 partners have diverse backgrounds, including several lawyers, accountants and MBAs.
+BBR Partners has approximately 125 employees across all of its offices, around 70 of whom perform investment advisory functions.
+The firm’s partners have diverse backgrounds, including lawyers, accountants and MBAs.
 Rather than directly managing client money, BBR works with third-party investment managers throughout the industry.

 What types of clients does BBR Partners serve?

-With a minimum account balance generally set at $20 million, BBR Partners focuses primarily on serving ultra-high net worth families and individuals, but it also works with their associated family partnerships, foundations and charitable organizations.
-The firm serves entrepreneurs, Fortune 500 and finance executives, and those with inherited wealth.
+With a minimum account balance generally set at $20 million, BBR Partners focuses primarily on serving ultra-high net worth families and individuals.
+It also works with the associated entities of these individuals, such as:

 Services offered by BBR Partners